jefftrojan/heart-failure-prediction/README.md

 predictions = predict(model, new_data)
 ```

+## Deployment link

+  The model is deployed on Render.
+You can access it here: [https://heart-failure-prediction-ktzo.onrender.com]

 ## Additional Notes

 - The model and preprocessing steps can be fine-tuned by adjusting parameters in the respective Python files.